our-story-media/ourstory-resources/doc_gen/guide/howtouse/README.md

 <Leader>

-This guide is written so that you can take the Our Story process and apply it to your context.
+This guide is written so that you (a Facilitator) can take the Our Story process and apply it to your context.
 Watch out for the  following flyouts for more information:

 </Leader>